jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Karate, kickboxing, taekwondo, wrestling, aikido, jiu-jitsu, judo, and boxing are our most popular self-defense disciplines.
 Each martial art teaches techniques like wrist locks or body punches to defeat an opponent.
 Each discipline creates rules that say only their techniques are allowed; there's no kicking in a boxing match, for example.

 The world's martial arts co-existed for many years.
 Inside the disciplines, teachers happily taught their techniques to the next generation.
 Practioners would train almost every day.
 The best students would compete in tournaments, get scholarships, and strive to become world champions.
-The followers of a martial art would congregate around experts, contests, and the latest news.
+Followers of a martial art would keep the culture lively by congregating around experts, contests, and the latest news.

 But never would these martial artists fight across disciplines.